anilkumbalam/tenet-content/articles/wp6-ai-physical-layer.md

 - Signal types may be unknown.

-AI classifiers can identify signal types, detect anomalies, and trigger adaptive countermeasures.
+AI classifiers can identify signal types, detect anomalies and trigger adaptive countermeasures.

 Learning does not increase SNR, but it can improve decision-making under uncertainty.

-**3.5 GNSS and Multipath Mitigation**
+### GNSS and Multipath Mitigation

-White Paper 3 showed that GNSS positioning suffers from multipath, bias, and spoofing risk.
+As discussed earlier, GNSS positioning suffers from multipath, bias and spoofing risk.

 AI can assist in: